Become a Certified Nursing Assistant (CNA)

 To be a nursing assistant, you must have compassion and a desire to help people.
 It is not an easy job, but it can be very rewarding.
 As an RN in long-term care for many years, I have observed the dismay that new CNAs feel when overwhelmed by the workload and fast pace.
 When faced with challenging situations, nursing assistants who seem to be able to manage stress best are those with true compassion for the people who they are caring for.
 Nursing assistants who view their occupations as "just a job that pays the bills" usually are not successful and likely to have made the wrong career choice.
 Patience is crucial to the job, along with self-confidence and a certain level of maturity.
 Good interpersonal skills with an emphasis on being a team player are especially valuable traits for all health care workers.

-How do I become a CNA?
-(Certified Nursing Assistant)
+How do I become a Certified Nursing Assistant?
+(CNA)

 I receive numerous inquiries regarding becoming a C.N.A. and respond accordingly that it is not as difficult as one may think.
 However it is important to know that every state is different in regards to amount of time required for training and testing and the type of environment you'd like to work in.
-For information on specifics, you can contact your State Nurse Aide Registry and/or State Licensing Board.
-I have also included a link to state by state list of agencies that offer CNA training programs for your reference: Directory of Nursing Agencies that Offer CNA Classes.
+For information on specifics, you can contact your State Nurse Aide Registry or State Licensing Board.
+I have also included a link to a state map of CNA training programs for your reference:

 Remember when researching in your area that CNAs are known by many names such as Nursing Assistants, Nurses Aides, Orderlies, Patient Care Technicians, Home Health Aides and more, depending on where you live and work.
 Keep in mind that if you are hired at a healthcare facility, you must prepared to submit to a background check (criminal) and a drug test as this is now a requirement.